 The process of buying art, in any form, is more nuanced than an everyday purchase.
 It’s intimate, personal and shouldn’t be rushed, so respect this when it comes to your audience.

 Growing your brand does take time, and it’s not going to happen overnight.
 But if you persevere and dedicate time to your online channels, the results will pay off.
-Share your own facebook tips for artists below in the comments.
+Share your own facebook tips for artists below in the comments, and check out our video on 5 mistakes to avoid in regards to your business.

 Another way to develop a successful brand is through our #ContradoCreatives platform.
 With Contrado you can print your designs onto 100+ fabrics and over 400 handmade products and sell your art online.
 We work exclusively with the very best artists, selecting only outstanding creative talent from our applications.